uit-econ/coursepage_template_old/readmepage.md

 1. Log in to github.com
 2. Click on your username in the left panel
-   (if you don't se your user name, type in "github.com" in the web adress field")
+   (if you don't se your user name, type in "github.com" in the web address field")
 3. Select "Create organization" ![image](https://uit-econ.github.io/images/createorg.png)
 4. Choose the "Create a free organization" option <br><br> ![image](https://uit-econ.github.io/images/createfreeorg.png)<br><br>
 5. Use the following setup: